 As of November 30, 1998, the General Services Administration (GSA) announced a revised program for administering U.S. Government purchases made by federal employees with bankcards and/or other credit cards (GSA cards).
 The GSA has established an official U.S. Government bankcard program, known as the GSA Smart Pay system, which replaces the Visa International Merchant Purchase Authorization Program (IMPAC).
 Federal employees can use the GSA cards for U.S. Government purchases of goods, within an authorized spending limit.
 The Massachusetts Department of Revenue will accept the GSA card as evidence that a particular sale is exempt under G.L. c.
 64H, § 6 (d).

 Purchases made with GSA cards that do not directly bind the U.S. government [cards beginning with the following prefixes if the sixth digit is 1, 2, 3, or 4: 4486 (Visa/MasterCard), 4716 (Visa/MasterCard), and 5568 (Visa/MasterCard)] are exempt if proper authorization is provided.
 Purchases made with all other GSA cards are exempt from taxation.
-The rules governing purchases of tangible personal property by employees that are later reimbursed can be found in TIR 99-21 and TIR 99-4.
+The rules governing purchases of tangible personal property by federal employees without the GSA card can be found in TIR 99-21 and TIR 99-4.
 The rules governing room occupancy tax can be found in TIR 01-21, TIR 99-9 and TIR 98-1.

 In order for a purchase to be exempt from Massachusetts tax, an authorized federal employee must present to the vendor the GSA card with appropriate identification at the time of purchase.
 A Certificate of Exemption (Form ST-2) and a Sales Tax Exempt Purchaser Certificate (Form ST-5) are not required.
 If the credit card system authorizes the sale, the vendor will charge no sales tax, but will otherwise treat the purchase as an ordinary credit card transaction.
 The words "U.S. Government Tax Exempt" will be imprinted on the vendor's copy of the sales receipt.